BrightnBubbly/stream-chat-survey/README.md

 For SurveyLegend, I created a free account and then a simple survey.
 SurveyLegend automatically provides and iframe code that I use to launch the survey.
 This is explained below.

 All the code required for this tutorial is available in GitHub [GitHub/stream-chat-survey](https://GitHub.com/keithcrosslin/stream-chat-survey).
+You will find instructions for bootstrapping your own `backend` and `frontend` servers in the respective `README.md` files of these two folders.

 ## Prerequisites